We Are Here to Help

 While Patrick's training allows him to work with all people, he specializes in individuals, marriages, and children (ages five and older) over a wide range of issues including anxiety, depression, relationship problems, trauma and personal growth goals.
 Patrick utilizes a combination of approaches for helping his clients including CBT, EMDR, and family systems.
 Patrick also uses his faith in Jesus and his training in theology as a guide for helping his clients and enjoys working with clients who are seeking with their spiritual life.
 He also combines humor and directness with the ability to listen empathetically.
 Patrick's passion is to be a part of bringing health and joy to families throughout the Columbia Valley.

-Danielle has a special desire to work with children, adolescents, and adult women who are struggling in areas of anxiety, depression, stress management, self-image/self-worth, and parenting struggles.
+Danielle has a special desire to work with children, adolescents, and adults who are struggling in areas of anxiety, depression, stress management, self-image/self-worth, and parenting struggles.
 Danielle looks at the client through a holistic lens, viewing problems as multifaceted and to be addressed in a variety of different ways such as relational, spiritual, psychological, emotional, and nutritional.
 Danielle is trained in HeartMath therapeutic interventions which integrates heart monitoring software and breathing exercises to help decrease feelings of anger, depression, anxiety, and grief.
 Danielle believes in meeting the client where he or she is at and does so by integrating Impact Therapy into the session which introduces the clients to props, analogies, and when appropriate, humor.

 Emily is a Licensed Mental Health Counselor (LH60548717) in the State of Washington, as well as a Child Mental Health Specialist (CMHS) .
 She earned her B.A. in Communications and Marketing from Washington State University in Pullman, Washington (2008) and her M.S. in Mental Health Counseling from Central Washington University in Ellensburg, Washington (2013).
 Emily practiced previously in the Wenatchee Valley, working with children, adolescents, and families, for the past 6 years.
 Her passion is bringing peace and healing to families and individuals.